Yo San University Library

 Lawrence J Ryan Learning Resource Center

 The Lawrence J. Ryan Learning Resource Center (YSU Library) plays an important role in your academic success.
-From copies of required course texts to scholarly journals to a quiet space to relax and study, the library is central to the academic planning of the University.
-Required texts are available for circulation and use in the library as reference copies.
+From required course texts to scholarly journals to a quiet space to relax and study, YSU library is here to serve you.
 The library also contains a small bookstore that sells used books and required course texts.
+Contact us at [email protected] or 310-577-3000, ext.
+112.

 Yo San Library Collection